BinaryElement/ChromaToggleOld/Mapping.md

 * Ring Propagation Multiplier
   * ID: 1950000007
   * Applies to all ring rotate events in the future, including Chroma ring spin events.
-  * A = Dictates the rate at which rings lose their momentum
+  * A.r = Dictates the rate at which rings behind the first one have physics applied to them.
+High value makes all rings move simultaneously, low value gives them [significant delay](https://streamable.com/vsdr9)
-    * Minimum value of 0% (infinite spinning???)
+    * Minimum value of 0% (???)
     * Maximum value of 750%
     * Default value of 100% (RGB 34)
+* Ring Step Multiplier
+  * ID: 1950000008
+  * Applies to all ring rotate events in the future, including Chroma ring spin events.
+  * A.r = Multiplies the "step" value of the rings.
+I'm honestly not sure what effect this has.
+    * Minimum value of 0%
+    * Maximum value of 1500%
+    * Default value of 100% (RGB 17)